-Our quick weekend family getaway to Myrtle Beach in February has had me dreaming of those ocean views while we stayed safer at home these last couple of months.
+Our quick weekend family getaway to Myrtle Beach earlier in the year had me dreaming of those ocean views.

 You could hardly blame me, check out the gorgeous condo we found through Condo-World here.

-The more I dreamed about it, the more I realized that you really can’t beat the safety of renting a beach condo for your family vacation.
+The more I dreamed about it, the more I realized that you really can't beat the comfort of renting a beach condo for your family vacation.
 Especially if you plan to cook a week of meals right in your very own beach house kitchen.